beorn-/highlander/README.md

 ## What Highlander proxy is

-* Highlander is a L4 reverse proxy accepting `n` connections
+* Highlander is a highly available L4 reverse proxy accepting `n` connections
+* Highlander uses hashicorp `memberlist` golang library for clustering/leader election
 * Highlander picks the first available connection and stores its uint64 `highlander_weight` url parameter
 * Highlander prefers any new connection with a bigger uint64 value in the `highlander_weight` url parameter
 * Highlander outputs to one `remote_write` compatible external endpoint